Visa policy of Indonesia: APEC Business Travel Card

+ABTCs are issued to citizens of:

-e-VOA / Visa on arrival
+Visa on arrival

-Following the COVID-19 pandemic in Indonesia, the Directorate General of Immigration also published a new list of countries whose nationals are eligible to obtain a visa on arrival to Indonesia.
+The Directorate General of Immigration also publishes a list of countries whose nationals are eligible to obtain a visa on arrival (VoA/e-VoA) to Indonesia, Despite its name, it can also be applied for online prior to arrival in Indonesia via its eVisa portal.

-Nationals of the following 89 countries may apply for a e-VOA / Visa on arrival to Indonesia.
-A visa obtained on arrival costs Rp500,000, and is valid for a maximum stay of 30 days, though the visa can be extended once inside Indonesia for another 30 days at designated entry points by paying another Rp500,000.
+Citizens of the following countries may apply for a visa on arrival.
+This visa costs Rp500,000, and is valid for a maximum stay of 30 days.
+The visa can be extended once inside Indonesia for another 30 days at designated offices for an extra Rp500,000.